 Trust your parental instincts.
 Always seek advice from your doctor if you have any doubt about the feeding intolerance issue that your baby may be experiencing.

 Get free milk samples from Abbott today!
-Click on the image below to find out how.
+Click here or on the image below to find out how.

 i Exclusive breastfeeding for six months best for babies everywhere.
 2011.
 Retrieved from www.who.int/mediacentre/news/statements/2011/breastfeeding_20110115/en